Dash cams are great for while you are driving, right?

 To operate a dash camera as a surveillance dash cam, you need the following devices:

-A dash cam with a motion sensor to trigger auto recording.
-If you need to check live streaming from the camera, you need a wireless/3 G dashcam.
-These dashcams can stream live recordings when the car is off.
+- A dash cam with a motion sensor to trigger auto recording.
+If you need to live stream from the camera, you need a wireless/3 G dashcam.
+These dash cams can stream live recordings when the car is off.

-A micro SD Card with a maximum capacity, maybe 128 or 256 Gb.
+- A micro SD Card with a maximum capacity, 128 or 256 GB so footage won’t be erased.

 Best dash cameras for recording when car is parked

-BlackVue DR900S is a 4K Wireless dashcam which you can rely on even when your car is parked, or you are on a business trip.
+BlackVue DR900S is a 4K Wireless dash cam which you can rely on even when your car is parked, or away on a business trip.
+This dash cam includes the hardwiring kit as well, so you don’t have to worry about compatibility issues.

-The camera records videos at high-quality day and night without problems.
-The 4K 30fps recording quality allows you to see the smallest details of an unwanted event like a license plate number which hit and run.
+The video quality on this camera is quality and it can record day and night without any problems.
+The 4K 30fps recording quality allows you to see the smallest details of an unwanted event like a license plate number or a hit and run.
+In terms of recording when you are away the car, the BlackVue is Cloud connected meaning you can check in with the dash cam at any point.
+So, if its motion detection feature picks up anything, it can alert you via the BlackVue App.

 THINKWARE F800 2-Channel Dash Cam | Front and Rear

-It also offers built-in wireless so you can control and check videos directly on your smartphone.
+It also offers WiFi so you can control and check videos directly on your smartphone.

 The parking mode feature uses the device’s inbuilt G sensors and Motion sensors to detect motion or vibration that further triggers the dash cam to record quick footage.